 Showing items related by title, author, creator and subject.

-Development of a video-based education and process change intervention to improve advance cardiopulmonary resuscitation decision-makingWaldron, N.; Johnson, C.; Saul, P.; Waldron, H.; Chong, J.; Hill, Anne-Marie; Hayes, B. (2016)BACKGROUND: Advance cardiopulmonary resuscitation (CPR) decision-making and escalation of care discussions are variable in routine clinical practice.
-We aimed to explore physician barriers to advance CPR decision-making ...
+Development of a video-based education and process change intervention to improve advance cardiopulmonary resuscitation decision-makingWaldron, N.; Johnson, C.; Saul, P.; Waldron, H.; Chong, J.; Hill, Anne-Marie; Hayes, B. (2016)© 2016 The Author(s).
+Background: Advance cardiopulmonary resuscitation (CPR) decision-making and escalation of care discussions are variable in routine clinical practice.
+We aimed to explore physician barriers to advance ...

 Modelling clinical judgement improved health care delivery: using “how nurses think” to manage the deteriorating patientClay-Williams, R.; Kelly, Michelle; Everett, B.; Perry, L.; McDonnell, G. (2012)INTRODUCTION: This study aims to construct a model for learning reasoning in the workplace, using computer based system dynamic processes, to support clinical decision-making in relation to detection and management of the ...

 Latour, Jos; Zhu, L.; Gill, F. (2017)PICUs are complex environments where specialist trained healthcare professionals are working hard to optimize health outcomes for critically ill children.
 The successes of the advanced PICU treatments are improved mortality ...